baratgabor/Unity3D-SoundManager/README.md

 ## *With modulation ranges, AudioSource pooling, playing at world coordinates, and even playing while following a Transform*
 #### Version information: Tested in Unity 2018.3, requires scripting runtime set to '.Net 4.x equivalent' (uses C# 7 features)

 My take on a light-weight sound manager for Unity3D.
 Admittedly I haven't looked into any implementations on the Asset Store, etc., because I didn't want to spoil the fun of writing mine from scratch.
-So this is just a small, single-class component with a nested helper class; with solid core features that should perform reliably and efficiently.
+So this is just a small, relatively simple component with solid core features that should perform reliably and efficiently.

 I've been using it in my project for quite some time, and I'm a satisfied customer, so to speak, so I decided to share it.

-Pro tip: It's totally not spaghetti code, like many things you can find in relation to Unity. ;) Though, it's not perfect either; ideally I'd separate the concerns a bit more, but the added memory read and method call overheads - however minor - wouldn't be that useful in games.
-(Actually you can optimize it a bit if you don't mind breaking the DRY principle.)
+Pro tip: It's totally not spaghetti code, like many things you can find in relation to Unity. ;) I tried to generally separate the responsibilities, but without creating a confusing amount of classes/files, so I pretty much nested everything into a single class.
+I think it's a relatively maintainable/extensible design, so you shouldn't have a very hard time adding new features if you wanted.

 *Note that the comments in the code are a bit excessive if you're an experienced developer.
 I just tried to help others too to understand it better.*